 The relevant rule is enshrined in statute.
 The Insolvency Rules 1986 Section B 1.17 (3) States-

 “A creditor may vote in respect of a debt for an unliquidated amount or any debt whose value is not ascertained and for the purposes of voting (but not otherwise) his (or her) debt shall be valued at £1 unless the chairman agrees to put a higher value on it”.

-Accelerated payment notices started being issued in 2014 and so far 60,000 APNs have been issued.
-In fact, HMRC have said that they have raised £3bn so far from the scheme and they hope to raise a total of some £5bn by the time the initiative comes to an end in December 2016.
+Accelerated payment notices started being issued in 2014.
+Since, HMRC have said that over £3bn has been raised from the scheme.
+The initiative came to an end in December 2016.

-If you have received an APN, contact us on 08009700539 now to talk through your options.
-Currently HMRC is issuing about 3000 notices a month and last year issued around 45,000 notices
+If you receive an accelerated payment notice, contact us on 08009700539 now to talk through your options.

 Worried about poor cashflow?
 Feel you have got into a bit of a mess?
 Covid-19?, How to pay wages on pay day?
 For reassuring advice on a range of issues download our free Ultimate Guide For Worried Directors today.
 Or just call us on 0800 9700539